Generative multi-scale modeling via spatial autoregressive transport maps: Introduction

 \paragraph{Outline of the paper} The remainder of this document is organized as follows: Section \ref{sec:methodology} reviews Bayesian transport maps and introduces our model.
-Section \ref{sec:batram} presents numerical comparisons on simulated datasets.
-Section \ref{sec:climate} evaluates model performances on multi-fidelity climate-model output.
+Section \ref{sec:simulations} presents numerical comparisons on simulated datasets.
+Section \ref{sec:climate} evaluates model performances on multi-scale climate-model output.
 Section \ref{sec:conclusions} concludes with a discussion of future work.
 Implementation details of several competing models can be found in Appendix \ref{sec:app:competitors}.
-Code is available at \url{https://github.com/katzfuss-group/batram/tree/mf}.
+Code is available at (redacted for anonimization) \url{https://github.com/katzfuss-group/batram/tree/mf}